 It wasn’t until 2006 the band decided to reunite again, but George actually declined to join them and so he was replaced but after only one showcase and one live show, that project was shelved.

-After all this turmoil though, in 2013 Boy George, resurfaced with a brand new image and embracing his sobriety.
+After all this turmoil though, in 2013 Boy George, resurfaced with a brand new image and embraced his sobriety.
 “I am in a really good place and really enjoying being busy.”
 He explained that he’d rather focus on work “than going out clubbing.”
 He released his first album for 20 years called This is What I Do and he also surprised fans with news in 2014 of a reunion of Culture Club.
-The band announced plans for several concerts and working together on recording some material in the studio as well.
+The band announced plans for several concerts and worked together on recording some material in the studio as well.

 In 2016, he announced he was replacing Tom Jones on the fifth series of The Voice as a mentor.
-He left that series after just recording one series but went onto doing The Voice Australia as a coach for the sixth season.
+He left that series after just recording one series but went on doing The Voice Australia as a coach for the sixth season.

 In October 2016, Boy George performed David Bowie’s “Starman” with the National Health Service Choir, nine months after his idol’s death from liver cancer, on Channel 4’s Stand Up to Cancer UK programme.

 In August 2017, Boy George signed a recording deal with BMG, reuniting him with his songwriting catalogue, as BMG had acquired the Virgin Records songwriters in 2012.

 On 2nd and 26th March 2020, through his YouTube channel, George respectively released 2 new solo songs entitled “Clouds” and “Isolation” taken from his forthcoming album Geminis Don’t Read The Manual which was due to be released later in the year, but was postponed.